timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/structured-output.md

 Let's review the code above.

 - The @hashbrownai/angular!structuredCompletionResource:function function is used to create a resource that predicts lights based on the scene name.
-- The `input` option is set to a signal that contains the scene name, allowing the resource to reactively update when the scene name changes.
+- The `input` option is set to a signal that contains the scene name and additional untracked context.
+This signal updates each time the scene name signal changes, and reads the list of light names and sends them along.
 - The `system` option provides context to the LLM, instructing it to predict lights based on the scene name.
 - The `schema` defines the expected structure of the response, which includes an array of lights with their IDs and brightness levels.